 You're expected to have enough funding for the duration of your stay, and for some countries you may need to provide evidence of funding to obtain a student visa.
 Find out more about costs and scholarships.

-We recommend you meet with your faculty advisers before applying to talk about your subject choices and the best time in your course to go overseas.
+We recommend you talk to an exchange coordinator within your faculty or school before applying to talk about your subject choices and the best time in your course to go overseas.

 The Faculty of Engineering requires their students to meet with a faculty adviser before going on exchange, and this is included in the Endorsement Conditions for those students.